JustinTimperio/pacback/README.md

 ------------------------

 ## Pacback's Design:
-Pacback is written entirely in python3 and attempts to use as few pip packages as possible (currently only tqdm is needed).
-Pacback offers a number of utilities that primarily use two core restore methods: **Full and Light Restore Points.** These two types of restore points offer different drawbacks and advantages as you will see below.
+Pacback is written entirely in python3 and attempts to implement most features natively.
+This means fast performance and few pip package requirements(only python-tqdm is used).
 Since its release, Pacback has been extensively streamlined, resulting in near-instant user feedback.
 Costly string comparisons and regex filters have been multi-threaded, which has greatly reduced each session's overall runtime.
-If you have less than 4 cores, operations will likely see some performance degradation.
 On my laptop, generating a light restore point usually takes ~180 milliseconds.
 Rolling back to the same restore point is a lengthier process, but still only clocks in at 700-900 milliseconds.

+Pacback offers a number of utilities that primarily use two core restore methods: **Full and Light Restore Points.** These two types of restore points offer different drawbacks and advantages as you will see below.

 ### Light Restore Points
 By default, Pacback creates a Light Restore Point which consists of only a .meta file.
 When you fall back on this restore point, Pacback will search your file system looking for old versions specified in the .meta file.
 If you have not cleared your cache or are rolling back a recent upgrade, Light Restore Points provide extremely fast and effective rollbacks.

 **Light Restore Point Advantages:**
- - Light RP's are Extremely Small (~ 25KB)
+ - Light RP's are Extremely Small (~25KB)
  - Generating a Light RP's is Fast (~200 milliseconds)
  - Low Overhead Means No Impact on Pacman Upgrade Times